-The Last Squire
+The Last Squire of Felbrigg

-Robert Wyndham Ketton-Cremer, commonly known as the Last Squire, inherited Felbrigg from his father.
+Robert Wyndham Ketton-Cremer, commonly known as the Squire, inherited Felbrigg from his father.
 He devoted his life to preserving Felbrigg, finally bequeathing it to the National Trust in 1969.

 Robert did not marry and the central tragedy of his life was the loss of his younger brother in 1941.
 The Victory V plantation behind the house was planted at the end of the war both to celebrate the allied victory and to commemorate his brother Richard.

 When asked what would become of Felbrigg on his death, the Squire would often say that it "was to be left to a cat's home".
 In fact, he had been involved in the work of the National Trust since the late 1940s when he had helped Alec Penrose, the Honorary Regional Representative, with decisions about the decoration of the Orangery at Blickling.
 He had approached the National Trust in 1941 at which time the Executive Committee had accepted the property.
 Upon his death in December 1969, Felbrigg, along with all its contents, woods, parkland and farms were passed to the Trust.